char/paramorphism-site-content/documentation/de/configuration.md

 ## Element Masks

-An element mask defines which elements are to be included and excluded in an obfuscation pass.
-The global mask is defined by the `mask` entry in the configuration file, and controls which classes **any** obfuscation strategy can touch.

 Eine Element Mask definiert welche Elemente von dem Obfuscation Prozess ein- und ausgeschlossen werden.
 Die globale Maske wird von dem `mask` Eintrag in der Konfigurationsdatei definiert und kontrolliert welche Klassen von **irgendeiner** Obfuscation Strategie angefasst werden können.

 ```yml